Postoloprty: History

-The settlement was first mentioned in the Chronica Boemorum, written in 1119–1125 by Cosmas of Prague.
+The settlement was first mentioned in Chronica Boemorum, written in 1119–1125 by Cosmas of Prague.
 A Benedictine monastery with the Church of the Blessed Virgin Mary was founded here probably at the end of the 11th century.
-It was built near the site where a former Slavic gord called Drahúš on the Ohře river had been erected at the behest of the Přemyslid dukes.
+It was built near the site where a former Slavic gord called Drahúš on the Ohře River had been erected at the behest of the Přemyslid dukes.
 The monastery's premises were devastated during the Hussite Wars in 1420 and not rebuilt.

 In 1454, the Bohemian King George of Poděbrady enfeoffed his sons with the Postoloprty estates.
 The lands were leased to the noble Veitmile (Weitmühl) family in 1480.
 During their rule, the settlement prospered, and in 1510, it obtained town privileges by King Vladislaus II.
-In 1611, the owners had a castle erected at the site of the former monastery.
-The lordship had passed to the noble House of Schwarzenberg in 1692, the family held the premises until 1945.
+In 1611, the owners had the Postoloprty Castle erected at the site of the former monastery.
+The lordship had passed to the noble Schwarzenberg family in 1692, the family held the premises until 1945.

 Upon the 1938 Munich Agreement, the area was annexed by Nazi Germany and incorporated into the Reichsgau Sudetenland.
-When the region returned to the Czechoslovak Republic at the end of World War II, the remaining 'Sudeten German' population was expelled according to the Beneš decrees.
+When the region returned to the Czechoslovak Republic at the end of World War II, the remaining German population was expelled according to the Beneš decrees.
 Outrages culminated in a massacre on 3–7 June 1945, when about 800 German civilians, mainly men who had been deported to Postoloprty from nearby Žatec, were tortured and shot.
 The incidents were inquired by a committee of the Czechoslovak parliament in 1947.
 It is the largest known killing of ethnic Germans by Czechs after World War II.
 763 bodies were exhumed but other death toll estimates are higher.
-The Postoloprty citizens disagreed whether to build a memorial or to not acknowledge the massacre; a memorial plaque was unveiled on 3 June 2010.
+The Postoloprty citizens disagreed whether to build a memorial or to not acknowledge the massacre; a memorial plaque, which does not name the perpetrators or the victims, nor the number of victims, was unveiled on 3 June 2010.

+Economy

+The largest employer based in the town is KB – BLOK systém, a producer of concrete products with more than 200 employees.

+Postoloprty is located in an agricultural area known for growing Saaz hops.

 Transport

-A section of the D7 motorway passes through the town.
+A section of the D7 motorway runs through the town.

-Postoloprty lies on the Žatec–Most railway line and is the terminus and starting point of the Česká Lípa – Postoloprty line.
+Postoloprty lies on the Žatec–Most railway line and is the terminus and starting point of the Česká Lípa–Postoloprty line.